lnguyend-agai/License-Plate-Recognition/README.md

 # Introduction
 This is repo to save the result of License Plate Recognition model.

-Now, the source code is somewhere that I not find yet :))).

-Because, it from 2022 when I do my Thesis.

-I just want to upload the result first.
+The source code is in Model folder.
+This folder contain data set and Google Colab cotain model/code to train.

+Result folder cotain the result of my model:

+# Tech Stack
+YOLOv4: To dectect the license Plate.

+MobileNet V2: To recognize the number and character on License Plate.

+Image processing (OpenCV libray).